Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Constraints on the sub-galactic matter power spectrum

-While deriving the exclusion probabilities, we take into account our upper-limit considerations from Section \ref{Problem setting}.
-Due to the regularisation and undersampling of the source plane in the smooth-lens modelling procedure, discussed in Section \ref{Section:Lens_Model}, the residual surface-brightness fluctuations revealed in the lensed images (after lens-galaxy subtraction, smooth-lens modelling and noise correction) might arise not only from density fluctuations in the lensing mass but also from not recovered structure in the original surface-brightness distribution of the background-source galaxy itself.
-Because of this possible degeneracy, we treat the measured residual surface-brightness fluctuations as an upper limit to the anomalies caused solely by GRF-potential perturbations $\delta\psi_{\rm{GRF}}(\textbf{\textit{x}})$.
-Consequently, being conservative in excluding GRF power-spectrum models $P_{\delta\psi}(\sigma^2_{\delta\psi}, \beta, k)$ that are not in agreement with our measurement, we rule out a particular combination of $\sigma^2_{\delta\psi}$ and $\beta$ only if the resulting mock power spectrum of surface-brightness anomalies $P_{\delta I}(k)$ from our library exceeds the observed power spectrum on all studied scales, in this case in all five analysed $k$-bins between $k_{\rm{min}}= $ 0.88 and $k_{\rm{max}}= $ 7.95 $\mathrm{arcsec^{-1}}$.
+A comparison between the power spectra of the mock surface-brightness anomalies and the power spectrum of the actually observed residual surface-brightness fluctuations enables us to determine exclusion probabilities for different combinations of $\sigma^2_{\delta\psi}$ and $\beta$.
+As discussed in Section \ref{Section:Analysis overview}, we conservatively treat the estimated residual surface-brightness fluctuations as an upper limit to the anomalies caused solely by potential perturbations in the lens galaxy.
+Consequently, we rule out a particular matter power-spectrum model only if the power spectrum of the resulting surface-brightness anomalies exceeds the measured power spectrum on all considered scales, i.e. in all five analysed $k$-bins between $k_{\rm{min}}= $ 0.88 and $k_{\rm{max}}= $ 7.95 $\mathrm{arcsec^{-1}}$.

-In order to compute the probability of exclusion for a given combination of $\sigma^2_{\delta\psi}$ and $\beta$, we first calculate the probability that the value of the resulting mock power spectrum of surface-brightness anomalies in the lensed images $P_{\delta I}(k)$ is higher than the measured one for each of the considered $k$-bins separately:

-with $P^{D}_{\delta I}(k)$ standing for the power-spectrum of the surface-brightness anomalies measured from data for a particular perturbation wavenumber $k$ and $P^{M}_{\delta I}(k)$ representing the corresponding mock power-spectrum value for the particular choice of $ \sigma^2_{\delta\psi}$ and $\beta$ (power-spectrum model) from our library.
-In this calculation, we treat the power-spectrum value measured from data in each $k$-bin as the expected value of a Gaussian random variable with the standard deviation (corresponding to the error bars in Fig.~\ref{fig:mockPS}) estimated based on the sample variance in our mock realisations of the total observational noise (discussed in Section~\ref{Section:Noise power spectrum}).
+In order to determine the exclusion probability, we treat the power-spectrum value measured in the data for each individual $k$-bin as the expected value of a Gaussian random variable $P^{D}_{\delta I}(k)$ with the standard deviation (corresponding to the error bars in Fig.~\ref{fig:mockPS}) estimated based on the variance in our sample of mock noise realisations introduced in Section~\ref{Section:Noise power spectrum}.
+Under this assumption, we first compute the probability that the power spectrum of the mock surface-brightness anomalies for a given matter-power-spectrum model exceeds the actually measured power spectrum for each $k$-bin separately in the following way: